rongrimes/weewx-tempest-pi/README.md

 **Outside Temperature** appears with a value of **61.7**.
 If *weewx* is not configured correctly, you will likely see **N/A**.

 ### Turn off Station Identification
-When you are satisfied that you are getting the UDP packets from the Tempest hub, you will want to turn off `log_raw_packets` since it will put lots of now unnecessary stuff in the system log.
+When you are satisfied that *weewx* is getting the UDP packets from the Tempest hub, you will want to turn off `log_raw_packets` since it will put lots of now unnecessary stuff in the system log.
 Edit the configuration file (`weewx.conf`).

 - Set `log_raw_packets = False`
 - Save the configuration file.